ESA99/canopy_height/README.md

 The deploy.R script contains the full workflow and is deployed from bash after setting the correct conda environment and directory.
 At the beginning Tile-Name, Bands, Increment and direction are Set and then the script is deployed.
 The original code (deploy.py etc.) was modified to fit the script as well as extended by a manipulation-function performing the band manipulation inside the deployment.
 The original (pretrained) models and all other code are used unchanged.

-Functions from the package "dandelion" (https://github.com/ESA99/dandelion) were used and written specifically for the modified deployment of this workflow.
+Functions from the package "dandelion" (https://github.com/ESA99/dandelion) were used and written specifically for the usecase of this modified deployment.

 #### Working Time
 The following timing values correspond to the model deployment on the ILÖK-RS Supercomputer.
 Each loop represents a single combination of tile, band, and increment.
-Note that parallel processing has not yet been implemented.

 | Loops | Total [h] | Average [min] | Tile Group |
 |:----------:|:----------:|:----------:|:---------:|